jasnell/vm-summit/README.md

 There will be two options: A limited Google Hangout (max 8-participants) and a Conference Call Dial In.

-The Google Hangout participation link will be added here in the morning.
+The Google Hangout participation link: https://plus.google.com/hangouts/_/3pbsdj25ljarzecugvcupghlbee

 The conference call number will be emailed out directly.

 ## 2016-04-05